MaudDibb/IC-Collection/README.md

 * XOR gate
 same as the LW version, just smaller!

+* Relay
+same as the LW verion, control pin is behind instead of on top. longer pin is data, shorter is control

 * Buffer/Fast buffers
-same as the LW versions, except they dont use the fancy angled meshes, just a shrunk down box
+same as the LW versions, except they dont use the fancy angled meshes, just a shrunk down box.
+The fast buffers have a registration mark for the input side

 * Binary to BCD converters
 These are half height versions of the normal sized ones described later.
 Available in 4 in/4 out, 5 in/5 out and 5 in/6 out versions